RenderMe-360/RenderMe-360-Benchmark/generalizable_nvs/README.md

 ```

 2. Download pre-trained models and save the model to `{setting}/pretrained_models/IBRNet`
+The pre-trained models can be downloaded together with the data or alone from [here](https://drive.google.com/drive/folders/1dO3wKWbcUKtC-OUs4mZK4XiQ7cROL-IW?usp=sharing).

 3. Copy the config and data loader files from `IBRNet/` to the original repo `ibrnet`.